Exterran Corporation Looks For Steadier Revenue Base When North America Shrinks

 Exterran Corporation (EXTN) will look to reduce its exposure to the U.S. compression fabrications business due to the business's volatile nature.
 As opportunities in the North American shale plays dry up following the crude oil price crash, the company scouts for new services in the Middle East.
 Its Product Sales segment backlog grew tremendously in Q1, which can lead to higher revenue realization in 2020.

 EXTN has also taken various steps to reduce costs.
 However, low natural gas prices will adversely affect the AMS segment performance in Q2, while in Latin America, its outlook has faded due to low energy prices.
-The company’s leverage is higher than its peers, while it has been generating negative free cash flow.
+The company's leverage is higher than its peers, while it has been generating negative free cash flow.
 Although there are no near-term financial risks, it might need to address the cash flow issue to improve liquidity perseverance.
-The low natural gas price will keep its stock price under pressure in the short-term.
-However, I think the company will be able to beat the odds and will benefit from natural gas’s bullish prospect in the long-term.
+The low natural gas price will keep its stock price under pressure in the short term.
+However, I think the company will be able to beat the odds and will benefit from natural gas's bullish prospect in the long term.

 Explaining The Strategic Direction

 Over the past couple of years, Exterran has been transitioning from a products company to the contracting business, focusing on the water business along with the legacy ECO (Exterran Contract Operations), AMS (Aftermarket Sales), and processing product lines operations.
 Some of these businesses are higher-margin, higher-returns, and less-cyclical.
-In 2019, the company’s customer base varied from service companies to water mid-streamers and producers.
+In 2019, the company's customer base varied from service companies to water mid-streamers and producers.
 In 2019, the company treated over 664 million barrels of water.
-The aggregate value of the company’s bidding pipeline in the water business is ~$400 million.
-In North America, led by the sharp decline in demand following COVID-19, the compression business lost its importance and prompted the company to consider is as non-core to its operations.
+The aggregate value of the company's bidding pipeline in the water business is ~$400 million.
+In North America, led by the sharp decline in demand following COVID-19, the compression business lost its importance and prompted the company to consider it as non-core to its operations.

 On the other hand, the longer-term and stable nature of the ECO business and portions of the AMS business lend stability to the revenue stream, which is an advantage in the current situation when demand is uncertain.
 In the Middle East, the company is building integrated gas processing facilities for production facilities as well as the water separation for many key customers.
 The company expects this project to contribute to revenue and margins from 2H 2020 through the beginning of 2022.
 The project will also boost AMS sales.
 EXTN recently signed an eight-year ECO contract extension worth approximately $150 million.
 In AMS, the company won a five-year contract for maintenance services worth ~$25 million.
 However, investors should note that the AMS performance has been adversely affected by the current energy price crisis, and therefore, the projects are susceptible to delays.